 This is a written warning that if the customer doesn’t settle their debt, that you will be able to begin court proceedings.
 If the debt is not repaid in full (or an agreement reached) by 21 days after a statutory demand is served, then you can apply to make the debtor bankrupt if the debt is over £5,000.

 - Money Claim Online (<£100,000)

 In the case of the debtor disputing the debt or claim, you should seek legal assistance.
-A litigation team will provide an in-depth indication of costs and full guidance to recover or settle your claim.
+A litigation team will provide an in-depth indication of costs and full guidance to the commercial debt recovery process or settlement of your claim.